electro-framework/interop/Interfaces/Http/RouterInterface.md

 If the request reaches the stack's end without a complete response being generated, the last handler will usually just send back an `HTTP 404 Not Found` response.

-To make the request and the response advance on the stack, each handler **MUST** call the next handler directly, by invoking the `$next` argument (the third parameter of a standard/common middleware signature).
+To make the request and the response advance on the stack, each handler **MUST** call the next handler directly by invoking the `$next` argument (the third parameter of a standard/common middleware signature).

 If a handler does not specifically invoke the next one, that next handler and all subsequent handlers will not be invoked for the current request, and the current handler's response (either the function's return value or the function's response